CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Execution_Guide.md

    - `README.md`: Used to document your new ref.
 See the [Step Registry Documentation Policy](../../Policy/Documentation/Step_Registry_Documentation_Policy.md) for more information.
 4. Populate the files you have created to create your execute ref
    - See the instructions in the [Step Registry - Ref Guide](../Step_Registry/Step_Registry_Ref_Guide.md) for additional help
-5. Add the new chain to the scenario's chain.
+5. Add the new ref to your scenario's chain.
    - **Note:** More information about this chain can be found in the [Scenarios Guide](Scenarios_Guide.md)
 6. Add any required environment variables to the scenario's OpenShift CI configuration file
    - **Note:** This is the file located in the `ci-operator/config/{test organization}/{test repository}` folder